koduruSandeep-2103/Manufacturing-Analysis/README.md

 these metrics give stakeholders a complete picture of production quality, efficiency, problem areas, and opportunities for cost reduction and process improvement.

-TOOLS USED : Excel, Tableau , Mysql, Power bi.
+## TOOLS USED: Excel, Tableau , Mysql, Power bi

-STEP BY STEP WORKFLOW :
+## STEP BY STEP WORKFLOW:

 •	Excel Dashboard: Create an initial dashboard using provided Excel data.